- the human body

 Probably the closest and more broadly understood term that fits usethings design.
 It has reference to the hand – ie we make our own designs and the informing of design in that process is present in the objects we produce.

 Should be about the body, we’ve recently been inspired by the work of Dr Galen Cranz, and the requirements of a healthy body in furniture design, body conscious design as it is known.
-The body seems to have gone missing in furniture design, subsumed by cultural and disembodied design concerns like: materials, fashion, production, ego, and production engineering.
+The body seems to have gone missing in furniture design, subsumed by cultural and disembodied design concerns like: materials, fashion, ego, and production engineering.

-We’ve been thinking lately about meaningful work, since seeing the Economics of Happiness, we’re quite happy doing the repetitive operations involved in the drying rack as it’s our product and we have a direct relationship with the people who buy them – this is very satisfying.
+We’ve been thinking lately about meaningful work, since seeing the film Economics of Happiness, we’re quite happy doing the repetitive operations involved in the drying rack as it’s our product and we have a direct relationship with the people who buy them – this is very satisfying.
 To be on a wage and disassociated from that relationship – just clocking-on and doing the hours, the work would be pretty boring.
 It makes us think of local economies, cottage industries, and real relationships in production and consumption.
 We hope usethings will be a vehicle for meaningful work as we grow older and that we can maintain some value to the community – not being shunted out by retirement.

 usethings also offer a design service, to assist others meet their needs with relevant objects rather than choose from the available compromises.